AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_gateway_peering.html.markdown

 * `prepend_as_path1` - (Optional) AS Path Prepend customized by specifying AS PATH for a BGP connection.
 Applies on transit_gateway_name1.
 Available in provider version R2.17.2+.
 * `prepend_as_path2` - (Optional) AS Path Prepend customized by specifying AS PATH for a BGP connection.
 Applies on transit_gateway_name2.
 Available in provider version R2.17.2+.
 * `enable_peering_over_private_network` - (Optional) Enable peering over private network.
 ActiveMesh and Insane Mode is required on both transit gateways.
 Available in provider version R2.17.1+.
+* `enable_single_tunnel_mode` - (Optional) Enable peering with Single Tunnel mode.
+False by default.
+Available as of provider version R2.18+.

+~> **NOTE:** `enable_single_tunnel_mode` is only valid when `enable_peering_over_private_network` is set to `true`.
+Private Transit Gateway Peering with Single-Tunnel Mode expands the existing Insane Mode Transit Gateway Peering Over Private Network to apply it to single IPSec tunnel.
+One use case is for low speed encryption between cloud networks.

 ## Import